 Maya Magal Rings

 Looking to buy a ring but not sure of your ring size?
-Our handy Ring Sizing Blog Post has everything you need to make sure the ring you buy fits just right.
+Our handy Ring Sizing guide has everything you need to make sure the ring you buy fits just right.
 It also has some tips for finding out somebody else's ring size if you are planning a special surprise.

 If you’re after something a little more special, either for yourself or a loved one, then why not get in touch for a complimentary consultation.
-We can get you started on your bespoke experience and help you design a beautifully unique solid gold ring for that someone special.
-You can see some of our bespoke stories here and see what we can do.
+We can get you started on your bespoke experience and help you design a beautifully unique solid gold ring.
+You can see some of our bespoke stories here to discover what our skilled jewellers can do.
 With each bespoke piece we make sure to capture the personality of the wearer, and make sure their bespoke ring truly is one-of-a-kind.
 What are you waiting for?